thinkocapo/replay/README.md

 ## TODO

 PI
+- Tour of Go (yes)
 - event.go in go
 - event.go DSN as Struct with stringify method?
-- event.py back to root so can run either.
 - event-to-sentry.go parameterize the DATABASE_PATH
+- event-to-sentry.go DSN method for SENTRY_URL

 PII
 - proxy.go in root level so only need 3 files.
-- Tour of Go
+- event.py back to root so can run either?

 PIII